7 Steps to Build a Website – Easy Steps to Create Your Own

 You can buy domain names outright or bundle your purchase with a web hosting package.
 The latter is usually the least expensive.

-For instance, right now, Bluehost is offering a special for web hosting for $3.95 per month.
+For instance, right now, Bluehost is offering a discount on their web hosting plans with the lowest tier plan billed at $2.95/month.

-You get a free domain name with the package as well as a free SSL certificate, one-click WordPress installation, and 24/7 customer support.
+You get a free domain name for the first year with the package as well as a free SSL certificate, one-click WordPress installation, and 24/7 customer support.
 Sounds good, right?

 If you decide to buy a domain name separately, the cost can range from around $30 to more than $20,000.
 Hot domain names — generally short, keyword-rich domains with .com TLDs — can go for extraordinarily high prices.
 People bought up those domains so they could profit from them?